microsoft/microsoft-ui-xaml/specs/TitleBar/titlebar-functional-spec.md

 If `IsBackButtonVisible` or `IsPaneToggleButtonVisisble` is true, custom content set in the `Header` property will automatically be appended to the Header column in TitleBar layout.

+If the property is not `null`, TitleBar automatically configures its height to `TitleBarExpandedHeight` in codebehind.
+See ThemeResources section for further details.

 ## TitleBar.Title property